 These questions are just a starting point for understanding what it is that you really want to achieve in life.

 While developing your goals, it is also important to consider your personal preferences, such as your risk tolerance.
-This will play a role in the plan that you develop.
+Because this will play a role in the plan that you develop.

 Once you’ve answered those questions, you can begin writing down goals that will help you achieve your desired lifestyle.

-Some examples of goals that you may set include:
+Some examples of goals that you may set for your financial planning process include: